About Space Horizons

 Neha Sajja is a Junior studying Industrial Design at The Rhode Island School of Design.
 She is a member of the RISD Rover leadership team and is currently working on a new steering system and wheel design.
 Neha has interned at the Star design office in Munich, and works with Professor Rick Fleeter's Design of Space Systems class.

 Anthony Capobianco is a Junior at Brown University studying Engineering-Physics.
-He is a member of Brown Space Engineering's Manufacturing Team, currently working on the development of a 3U chassis for the next iteration of Brown's nanosatellite.
-Anthony has interned as a Mechanical Engineer with TRU Simulation and Training, working on designing interior components for flight simulators, and has done research on BSE's satellite EQUiSat with Professor Rick Fleeter.
+He is the Research and Development Lead of Brown Space Engineering as well as a member of BSE's Manufacturing Team, currently working on the development of a 3U chassis for the next iteration of Brown's nanosatellite, PVDX.
+Anthony has interned as a Mechanical Engineer with TRU Simulation and Training, working on designing interior components for flight simulators, and has done research on Brown's satellite EQUiSat with Professor Rick Fleeter.